aws-observability/aws-otel-python-instrumentation/aws-opentelemetry-distro/src/amazon/opentelemetry/distro/otlp-aws-span-exporter/README.md

 ## Pre-requisites:
 1. Transaction Search must be enabled in order to send spans to the Xray OTLP endpoint.
 See [this doc](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Transaction-Search-getting-started.html) on how to enable Transaction Search.

-2. Ensure the AWS credentials in your application environment has the `xray:PutTraceSegments` action allowed.
+2. Ensure the AWS role in your application environment has [AWSXRayWRiteOnlyAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSXrayWriteOnlyAccess.html) managed policy attached.

 ## Environment Variables